OpenMS/pyopenms-docs/docs/source/feature_detection.rst

   - FeatureFinderCentroided
   - FeatureFinderIdentification
   - FeatureFinderIsotopeWavelet
   - FeatureFinderMetabo
+  - FeatureFinderAlgorithmMetaboIdent
   - FeatureFinderSuperHirn

-All of the algorithms above are for proteomics data with the exception of FeatureFinderMetabo which works on metabolomics data.
-One of the most commonly used FeatureFinders is the FeatureFinderCentroided which works on (high resolution) centroided data.
+All of the algorithms above are for proteomics data with the exception of FeatureFinderMetabo and FeatureFinderMetaboIdent which work on metabolomics data.
+One of the most commonly used FeatureFinders is the FeatureFinderCentroided and FeatureFinderIdentification which both work on (high resolution) centroided data.
 We can use the following code to find ``Features`` in MS data: